How Configuration Works

 Full name used in git commits |

-GIT_PERSONAL_EMAIL |
+GIT_ORGS |

-SSH_WORK_KEY |
+SSH_KEY |

-Filename of work SSH key (e.g., id_ed25519_work) |
+Filename of the single SSH key used everywhere (default: id_ed25519) |

-Recommended Variables (for full work/personal separation)
+Recommended Variables (for multi-org separation)

 | Variable | Purpose |